apache/spark/docs/sql-error-conditions-invalid-lamdba-function-call.md

 The lambda function has duplicate arguments <args>.
 Please, consider to rename the argument names or set <caseSensitiveConfig> to "true".

+## NON_HIGHER_ORDER_FUNCTION

+A lambda function should only be used in a higher order function.
+However, its class is `<class>`, which is not a higher order function.

 ## NUM_ARGS_MISMATCH

 A higher order function expects <expectedNumArgs> arguments, but got <actualNumArgs>.